Brazil - Country Commercial Guide

 January, February, and July are difficult months to schedule business meetings with high-level decision-makers, as schools are on holiday, and many families choose this time to take vacation.

-Below is a list of all national holidays that the U.S. Mission in Brazil will observe for the calendar year of 2023:
+Below is a list of all Brazilian and U.S. national holidays that the U.S. Mission in Brazil will observe during the 2024 calendar year:

 Date